 Growing produce in containers on your patio or balcony is a great way to make good use of all your outdoor space.
 Not only does it result in lots of fresh food for the table, but fruit and vegetable plants also offer an attractive addition to traditional patio planting schemes.
-Here’s how to choose the best fruit and veg for patio gardening and successfully grow your own in containers.
+Here’s how to choose the best patio fruit plants and potted vegetable plants for grow your own success.

 What’s the best container for growing vegetables?